SamWindell/Signet/docs/usage.md

 ## Options:
-`-h,--help`
-Print this help message and exit

-`--help-all`
-Print help message for all commands

 `--undo`
 Undoes any changes made by the last run of Signet; files that were overwritten are restored, new files that were created are destroyed, and files that were renamed are un-renamed.
 You can only undo once - you cannot keep going back in history.